frappe/frappe_io/frappe_io/www/docs/user/en/introduction.md

 ### Meta-data driven

 Meta-data is a first class citizen in Frappe.
 It is used to generate database tables, design forms and configure a lot of features.
-Meta-data is stored in a Model which is known as DocType in Frappe.
+Meta-data is stored in a **Model** which is known as DocType in Frappe.
-If you are familiar with the concept of **Models** in other frameworks, that is what we call DocType.

 Let's take an example of a DocType called **ToDo**.
 It will contain fields like `status`, `date` and `description`.